rust-lang/rustc-dev-guide/src/tests/ui.md

 test won't work properly with that override.

+## Known bugs

+The `known-bug` header may be used for tests that demonstrate a known bug that has not yet been fixed.
+Adding tests for known bugs is helpful for several reasons:

+1. Maintains a functional test that can be conveniently reused when the bug is fixed.
+2. Provides a sentinel that will fail if the bug is incidentally fixed.
+   This can alert the developer so they know that the associated issue has been fixed and can possibly be closed.

+Do not include [error annotations](#error-annotations) in a test with `known-bug`.
+Otherwise, the test should include the normal headers and stdout/stderr files.

 ## Test organization

 When deciding where to place a test file, please try to find a subdirectory